-Valuation Date December 31, 2015

-Measurement Date June 30, 2017

-Experience Study 2014, published September 23, 2015

-Actuarial cost method Entry Age Normal

-Actuarial assumptions:

-Inflation rate 2.50 percent

-Long-term expected rate of return 7.50 percent

-Discount rate 7.50 percent

-Projected salary increases 3.50 percent

-Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA

-(1.25%/0.15%) in accordance with Moro decision;

-blend based on service.

-Mortality Healthy retirees and beneficiaries:

-RP-2000 Sex-distinct, generational per Scale AA, with

-collar adjustments and set-backs as described in the

-valuation.

-Active members:

-Mortality rates are a percentage of healthy retiree

-rates that vary by group, as described in the valuation.

-Disabled retirees:

-Mortality rates are a percentage (70% for males, 95%

-for females) of the RP-2000 Sex-distinct, generational

-per Scale BB, disabled mortality table.
+Valuation Date December 31, 2017 Measurement Date June 30, 2019 Experience Study 2016, published July 26, 2017 Actuarial cost method Entry Age Normal Actuarial assumptions: Inflation rate 2.50 percent Long-term expected rate of return 7.20 percent Discount rate 7.20 percent Projected salary increases 3.50 percent Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service.
+Mortality Healthy retirees and beneficiaries: RP-2014 Healthy annuitant, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
+Active members: RP-2014 Employees, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
+Disabled retirees: RP-2014 Disabled retirees, sex-distinct, generational with Unisex, Social Security Data Scale.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2014 Experience Study which reviewed experience for the four-year period ending on December 31, 2014.
+The methods and assumptions shown above are based on the 2016 Experience Study which reviewed experience for the four-year period ending on December 31, 2016.